xddemir/my-googlemap-example/README.md

 ## 🧐 About <a name = "about"></a>

-React Native Map Example is to integrate the Google Map into your React Native Application.
-To integrate the Map in our example we will use a very good library called react-native-maps.
-Which provides MapView component which is very easy to use.
+My Google Map Example is to integrate the Google Map into your React Native Application.
+To integrate the Map, Library called ***react-native-maps***, which provides MapView component which is very easy to use.

 ## 🎈 Usage <a name = "usage"></a>